python/devguide/gitbootcamp.rst

 1. At the bottom of the pull request page, click the ``Squash and merge`` button.

-2. Replace the reference to GitHub PR #NNNN into GH-NNNN.
-If the title is too long, the pull request number can be added to the body.
+2. Replace the reference to GitHub pull request ``#NNNN`` with ``GH-NNNN``.
+   If the title is too long, the pull request number can be added to the message body.

 3. Adjust and clean up the commit message.